 These connector designs use O-rings, over-molding, and/or sealing gaskets to bond to the cable jackets.
 These techniques provide a mated connection that resists fluids, dust, vibration, and other hazards, yet often may be field assembled.
 The ideal designs are IP67 rated, assuring resistance to both fluid and dust particle penetration.

 Quabbin Wire recently introduced DataMax® Extreme cables for application in harsh Industrial Ethernet applications.
 These cables are available with either industrial-grade PVC, polyurethane or FR-TPE jacketing material, in 2-pair or 4-pair versions.
 The jackets are “pressured” over the cable core, locking the pairs in place and allowing over-molding.
 This results in designs that withstand mechanical abuse, vibration, and impact.
-For details on the PVC cable, Click Here, on the polyurethane cable, Click Here, or for data on the FR-TPE material, Click Here.
+For DataMax® Extreme jacket comparison information visit page 18 of the Harsh Environment catalog.